OnabotulinumtoxinA Disease Interactions

 There are 3 disease interactions with onabotulinumtoxinA:

-Botulinum toxin products (Includes onabotulinumtoxinA) ↔ dysphagia/respiratory disorders
+Botulinum toxin products (applies to onabotulinumtoxinA) dysphagia/respiratory disorders

-Severe Potential Hazard, Moderate plausibility.
-Applies to: Dysphagia, Pulmonary Impairment, Myasthenia Gravis
+Major Potential Hazard, Moderate plausibility.
+Applicable conditions: Pulmonary Impairment, Myasthenia Gravis

 Treatment with botulinum toxin products, including abobotulinumtoxinA, incobotulinumtoxinA, onabotulinumtoxinA, and others can result in swallowing or breathing difficulties.
 Deaths as a complication of severe dysphagia have been reported after treatment with botulinum toxin.
 Care should be exercised with using these products in patients with pre- existing swallowing or respiratory disorders as they may be more susceptible to these complications.
 Patients treated with botulinum toxin may require immediate medical attention should they develop problems with swallowing, speech or respiratory disorders.